Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_assembly.md

 | CR1220 battery          | -                       | 1                     |
 | SD card                 | max. $32 \ \textrm{GB}$ | 1                     |

-- For the wire-to-board connectors on the DLS, any type with a pitch of $\sim 2.5 \ \textrm{mm}$ works, JST XH connectors are a good choice as they are pretty resistant aginst pull out and fairly compact.
+- For the wire-to-board connectors on the DLS, any type with a pitch of $\sim 2.5 \ \textrm{mm}$ works.
+JST XH connectors are a good choice as they are pretty resistant aginst pull out and fairly compact.
 Alternatively, the wires _could_ be soldered directly to the DLS, skipping the use of connectores, however this is not recommended as it makes swapping any component a lot more work.

 ![JST_connectors](https://github.com/Global-Health-Engineering/arduino-opc-portable-and-sationary/blob/main/img/JST_connectors.jpg)